 The Philosophers Stone was given a pretty decent rap by critics when it first debuted, and I felt it was about time to have another look at the original film of this massive series, to see how it stacks up today.

-The story begins, as all things must, at the start.
-He he.
-Little joke there.
-Anyway, Harry is living a lonely existence with his Aunt and Uncle, who abuse him and take advantage of him since he was foisted upon them when his parents were killed by Voldemort, an evil wizard who overshadows almost all the events in the series.
+Orphaned youngster Harry Potter is living a lonely existence with his abusive Aunt and Uncle, who abuse him and take advantage of him since he was foisted upon them when his parents were killed by Voldemort, an evil wizard who overshadows almost all the events in the series.
 Harry’s Aunt and Uncle know about his family’s legacy, and try desperately to prevent Harry from having any knowledge of it.
 Unfortunately for them, magic is no match for human stupidity, and Harry eventually finds himself whisked away to Hogwarts, where he meets Ron Weasley and Hermione Granger, two fellow students about to start in the same year as Harry himself.
 Ron, a red-headed clumsy boy, immediately takes a shine to Harry, and they become fast friends.
 Hermione, as the abrasive know-it-all girl whom we all suspect has a soft spot for Harry but will never admit it, hangs about with the two boys since the other girls don’t really like her.